 I pushed through, reminding myself what I dubbed this year (2017: No Excuses) and no matter how much it hurt, I was going to continue moving onward.
 I was going to finish this ride even if it meant crawling back to the door.

 4 hours, 65 miles and 3,500 burned calories later, I arrived home.
-I was in pain, although my mind felt still and above all, I persevered!
+I was in pain, although my mind felt still.
+Above all, I persevered!

 There is no greater feeling than that of accomplishment, especially when we are challenged, furthermore, when we challenge ourselves.

-We all encounter rough times.
-In those times we are given two options: quit or keep moving forward.
+We all encounter rough times and in those times we are given two options: quit or keep moving forward.

 Rocky once said, “It’s not how hard you can hit, it’s how hard you can get hit and keep moving forward…that’s how winning is done.”